 Working Together to Save Lives

-The U.S. Fund for UNICEF salutes all those working toward the day when all children are vaccinated.
+UNICEF USA salutes all those working toward the day when all children are vaccinated.

 Global Polio Eradication Initiative